ctebow/Strands/README.md

 ### TUI-SPECIAL:
 We gave the TUI more visuals —colors for selections, found words, and hint letters.

-### Revisions:

-### Game Logic:
-The rubric item description was "Issue with hint feature.
-See code comment(s)."
-The code comment was as follows, by line 399 of the src/strands file:

-[Code Quality] implementation maintains the hint state even after it's been used but should return "No hint yet" whenever the hint meter is below the threshold, regardless of the current hint state.
-The current implementation is giving precedence to the "Use your current hint" message even when the hint meter is below the threshold.
-The boolean flag used to maintain the hint state may not be properly reset when strands are successfully submitted.

-To fix this, we first added a conditional (see NEW LOGIC comment at the start of use_hints that checks before performing the use_hint logic if the current hint_word has already been guessed, and, if so, resets the hint state.
-This ensures the hint state is always reset, on top of what is already present in submit_strands.
-Beyond this, below in use_hint, (see other NEW LOGIC comment), I modify another conditional so that "No hint yet" is read whenever the hint meter is below the threshold, irrespective of the hint state, as desired.
-Along with a small GUI fix (marked by NEW LOGIC) so that any h key press would trigger self.handle_hint_conditions() instead of only ones above the hint threshold, this solves all the problems.

-### GUI: This component received two S scores in Milestone 2.

-### TUI: Milestone 1: SS Milestone 2: NS

-Built the full text-based interface with play and show modes Fixed hint logic so hints only show when ready and reset properly after use Added clear input handling for submitting strands with helpful error messages Used colors to highlight found words, hints, and selections for better clarity Improved game info display (theme, hints, found words) and screen refreshing Added docstrings and comments for easier understanding

-### Art: This component received two S scores in Milestone 2.
-There was an instructor comment
-on adding docstrings for various student-created functions and classes, which has been resolved by adding docstrings to functions where there were no docstrings previously.

-### QA: Milestone 1: SS Milestone 2: NS
-Ensured use_hint() behavior is tested properly accross different hint thresholds.
 Replaced unordered set comparisons with ordered lists to verify word submission matches the same order of the expected.